YumeProof/YumeProof_contracts/README.md

 ## Constants
 - `PRICE_PER_CREDIT`: The price of one credit in IOTA base units (1_000_000).
-- `MIN_PURCHASE`: The minimum number of credits that can be purchased in a single transaction.
 - `MAX_FREE_CREDITS_PER_DAY`: Maximum free credits that can be claimed per day (2).
 - `EIncorrectPayment`: Error code for incorrect payment amounts.
 - `EDailyLimitExceeded`: Error code for exceeding daily free credit limit.